Norwegian Wood

 what did others want from me?
 But I could never find the answers.

-Sometimes I would reach out and try to grasp the grains of light, but
+Sometimes I would reach out and try to grasp the grains of light,

 my fingers touched nothing.